kanso-git/native-directory/README.md

 # native-directory

-This is the Unine directory, built using react-native
+This is the Unine Campus, built using react-native

 # TODO's